Kingston Centre: History

 Fewer than a dozen retail tenants remained at the time of demolition: a barber shop, a health food store, two banks, a grocery store, a drugstore, a camera store and a restaurant.
 These businesses were moved to new buildings constructed in what had been the parking lot of the original indoor mall and remain in operation.

 The former department store site is currently occupied by the Loblaws grocery store building, with the rest of the greyfield re-used for new retail construction or left vacant.
 No part of the original mall structure remains.
-A large portion of land at the south-western section of the property, vacated by demolition of the original mall, is as yet undeveloped.

 The area near the mall includes a large number of apartment buildings built in the 1960s and '70s, with a high percentage of senior citizen residents who made up a large portion of the mall's clientele.
 Some have complained that the site is "not as pedestrian-friendly as they (the developers) guaranteed it was going to be."

 Bus terminal

 Kingston Centre Transfer Point is located in the heart of the shopping centre and is a major transfer point for Kingston Transit.
-It is the terminus for daytime routes 2, 3, 11 and 12 with routes 4 and 16 passing through.
+It is the terminus for daytime routes 2, 11, 31 and 32 with routes 4 and 16 passing through.
 Routes 501/502 and 701/702 also connect with the Kingston Centre through nearby road stops.